 Karen is passionate about inspiring leaders to strive for excellence.
 She enjoys being in a mentoring role with teachers supporting them to embrace the challenges within the changing education landscape and is a positive communicator who establishes relationships with others easily.

 Karen currently facilitates leadership and personal development programmes for early childhood teachers, leaders and managers throughout New Zealand.

-Judith brings to InterLEAD a wealth of leadership experience in the education field, both from an Early Childhood and Primary School perspective.
+Judith brings to InterLEAD a wealth of leadership experience in the education field, both from an early childhood and primary school perspective.

 Judith is very much a ‘hands on’ person and a strong advocate for firstly understanding theoretical components and then being able to apply these strategies in a practical sense within the learning environment.
 With over 15 years experience in leading teams of teachers, Judith has highly developed relationship management skills and relates easily with others.
-She is committed to developing others’ to their full potential and very passionate about guiding teachers on their ‘lifelong learning’ quest.
+She is committed to developing others to their full potential and very passionate about guiding teachers on their ‘lifelong learning’ quest.

 Judith has particular strengths in leading others through the process of change, such as the new curriculum.
-She has had experience working in ESHAS projects, team building and in developing school visions, values and growing the key competencies.
+She has had experience working in EHSAS projects, team building and in developing school visions, values and growing the key competencies.
 Judith is based in Wellington.

-M.Ed, Dip.
+M.Ed., Dip.
 Educational Management, Dip.
 Teaching (ECE)

 Liz has had extensive practical experience in early childhood.
 She has a strong

 interest in adult education including coaching, mentoring and facilitating leadership development programmes.

 Liz has particular strengths in supporting teachers and leaders through change.
 Her people skills enable her to encourage others to realise their own growth potential as well as build strengths in curriculum and team leadership.